Skip to main content

 |

-Dr. Michael Difilippantonio and his staff are responsible for management and support of activities involving multiple Programs across DCTD.
-These include Communications, the NCI Experimental Therapeutics (NExT) Program, and contracts under which the Frederick National Laboratory for Cancer Research (FNLCR) conducts scientific research as directed by the division to support the cancer community.
+Dr. Michael Difilippantonio and his staff provide implementation and management support for initiatives coming from the Office of the DCTDC Director.
+Examples include the DCTD web-site, the NCI Experimental Therapeutics (NExT) Program, and various contracted activities at the Frederick National Laboratory for Cancer Research (FNLCR) to conduct scientific research as directed by the division to support the cancer community.

-Dr. Difilippantonio joined the DCTD in 2010 as a Program Manager for Therapeutic and Diagnostic Initiatives, and has been a Program Officer since 2020.
-Following his undergraduate studies in Molecular and Cellular Biology, he spent two years in the laboratory of Dr. David Ward at Yale University applying fluorescence in situ hybridization to characterize unidentifiable markers and chromosomal translocations from patients and mapping DNA clones to their chromosomal locations in the initial stage of the Human Genome Mapping project.
-He took his interest in DNA rearrangement to graduate school in the laboratory of David Schatz to dissect the mechanism regulating the rearrangement of T-cell receptor and immunoglobulin genes in developing lymphocytes.
+Following his undergraduate studies in Molecular and Cellular Biology, and certification in Medical Cytogenetics, he spent two years in the laboratory of Dr. David Ward at Yale University applying fluorescence in situ hybridization (FISH) to characterize unidentifiable DNA markers and chromosome translocations in patients, and mapping DNA clones to their chromosomal locations in the early days of the Human Genome Mapping project.
+He then took his interest in DNA damage, repair and rearrangement to graduate school where he interrogated the mechanism of programed T-cell receptor and immunoglobulin gene rearrangement during the maturation of lymphocytes in the laboratory of Dr. David Schatz.

-Dr. Difilippantonio was a post-doctoral fellow and Staff Scientist in the NCI intramural laboratory of Dr. Thomas Ried where he spent 11 years combining his molecular cytogenetic skills and understanding of DNA recombination to identify recurrent chromosomal rearrangements in cancer, elucidate the role of DNA damage repair pathways in their development, and unravel their consequences on gene expression and tumorigenesis.
+Dr. Difilippantonio did his post-doctoral fellowship, and then served as a Staff Scientist, in the NCI intramural laboratory of Dr. Thomas Ried where he spent a decade combining his molecular cytogenetic skills and understanding of DNA recombination to identify chromosomal rearrangements that defined different types of cancer, elucidate the role of DNA damage repair pathways in their development, and unravel their consequences on gene expression and tumorigenesis.

 Selected Publications